kitlang/kitlang.github.io/examples.md

 ### Associated types

-Sometimes parameters generic traits are determined by the input and don't need to be specified.
-In these cases the trait can declare "associated types" - each implementation can specify one specific type for each associated type.
-Associated types are parameters that may be different in each trait implementation, but which the user doesn't have to specify - they're always known from the type and parameters of the implementor.
+Sometimes parameters of generic traits that vary by trait implementation can be determined by the trait implemention itself, and shouldn't need to be specified whenever the trait is used.
+In these cases the trait can declare "associated types" - each implementation can specify a specific type for each associated type parameter, and these parameters will be implicit in the trait.

 An example is `Iterable`: